 The company had now outgrown its old home, and something needed to happen.
 What had once been so unimaginably spacious and gratifying, had now shrunk and become inhibiting.
 The old halls that had fostered and seen Bukowski Design grow were no longer nourishing its expansion, and so Janusz set out on a mission to find a new space for the teddy bears to call their home.
 Starting with a rocky hillside in the outskirts of Stockholm, Janusz now took the opportunity to create something that would forever change the course of the company.
 By molding the needs, the wills, and the energies of his surroundings together with his own logical approach Janusz forever changed the landscape surrounding Bukowski Design.
 During the year 2003 the warehouse, that to this day houses us, was planned and built.

 Having the disposition of always improving and supporting your surroundings can take a person far in life.
 Even though Barbara and Janusz never mention such matters they are sometimes noticed and voiced by others.
-In 2004 The married couple were awarded medals of honor from the Polish government for their role in spreading the Polish culture abroad.
+In 2004 The married couple was awarded medals of honor from the Polish government for their role in spreading the Polish culture abroad.
 This was a most wonderful and honoring happening for the two placing them in the humbling company of true heroes.

 Over the years Bukowski Design has built a portfolio of teddy bears born from collaboration with other great companies.
 One such example is “Benny” which was produced for Volvo.

 Being the established company, that Bukowski Design had now become, gave Barbara and Janusz the possibility to attract positivity from wonderful people at an ever-increasing pace.
 In 2007 some wonderful souls from a different branch took up eyes for this, now roaring symphony, and the “TVN – Nie Jestes Sam” foundation (https://fundacja.tvn.pl/) was born.
 A new ball, ever rolling, creating ripples along the way.